Eliminate Critical Risks in the Cloud

 The Sarbanes-Oxley (SOX) ActThe SOX Act compels organizations located in or operating in the U.S. to provide accurate financial audits signed by their CEO and CFO and audited by a third party on an annual basis.
 It seeks to ensure financial records are accurately compiled and securely stored.

-The California Consumer Privacy Act (CCPA)The CCPA mandates that organizations who either operate in California or have clients in California must properly secure and record data/processing history.
+The California Consumer Privacy Act (CCPA)The CCPA mandates that organizations that either operate in California or have clients in California must properly secure and record data/processing history.
 The act requires organizations to provide forms that customers can fill in to state if their PII can be used or sold—and to what extent.

 The General Data Protection Regulation (GDPR)The GDPR covers all financial services providers in the European Union.
 It limits the collection of PII to only absolutely necessary data and provides strict guidelines for its processing and storage.

 For organizations with customers who are distributed around the globe, ensuring compliance with these (and other) policies can be cumbersome.
-And failure to comply with these regulations often results in hefty fines.
+Failure to comply with these regulations often results in hefty fines.
 For instance, Danske Bank, a Danish bank that violated GDPR and Danish Data Protection Agency (Datatilsynet) regulations was fined €1.3 million.
 The bank was unable to provide evidence of properly processing customer PII, including deleting data that was no longer necessary.
 Institutions can protect themselves from steep fines by adopting a comprehensive compliance solution.

 4. Maintaining fragmented security infrastructure

 Mergers and acquisitions are common in the financial services industry.
-When they occur, getting full visibility into diverse cloud-hosted resources in order to manage potential cyber risks can be difficult and require expert intervention.
+When they occur, getting full visibility into diverse cloud-hosted resources to manage potential cyber risks can be difficult and require expert intervention.
 To avoid this, verify your service provider’s reliability.

 5. Cost and expertise required to maintain security standards